Home

 These incidents even led some to suspect that perhaps these killings were being committed by some sort of satanic cult.

 Since then, many creatures have been captured and examined in hopes of being the ultimate proof of the existence of this livestock killing machine.
-So far, only mange inflicted coyotes and foxes have surfaced as being the culprits to similar killings.

 But how can anyone explain the 2-3 signature puncture wounds and the absolute lack of blood left in the carcasses?